OofySimpsonV3/S5T/README.md

 To set up a permenant alias in the Windows command prompt, it is just a tad more tricky.
 Luckily, just like UNIX, these one-time steps will ensure a future ease of access, and can also be removed any time.

-In Windows, the `doskey` command is used to create custom aliases named `macro`s.
+In Windows, the `DOSKEY` command is used to create custom aliases, in this case named `macro`'s!

-To begin, we will need to create a Batch file which will store any custom aliases (hereby referred to as `macro`s).
+To begin, we will need to create a Batch file which will store any custom aliases (hereby referred to as macros).

+*Please note, any other macros can be made at any time using this batch file.
+If you'd like to make or experiment with future macros, please ensure the file path is remembered or stored somewhere safe!*

 Anywhere in your Windows home folder, create a file named `macros.bat`, ensuring the filepath is remembered, as it would be required quite shortly.